-- Make sure the Export G Suite data to Google BigQuery switch is On to enable BigQuery logs.
+- To activate BigQuery logs, check the Enable Google Workspace data export to Google BigQuery box.
 The logs will be available within 48 hours after the setting is turned on.

 - Under BigQuery project ID, select the project where you want to store the logs.
-You need to choose a project with write access.
+Choose a project with write access.
 If you don’t see the project, you need to set it up in BigQuery.
-For details, see the Quickstart Guide.
+For details, go to Quickstart using the Cloud Console.

 - Under New dataset within project, enter the name of the dataset to use for storing the logs in the project.
 Dataset names must be unique for each project.
-For details, see Creating and using datasets.
+For details, go to Creating datasets.

 - Click Save.

-The dataset is created the next day when the export is triggered.
+When the export is triggered, the dataset is created the next day.
 In addition to project owners, editors, and viewers, the email@example.com service account is added as editor.
 The service account is required to write logs and update the schema.